davidclough/node/_documents/javascript-guide/javascript-guide.md

 There are quite a number of particularly useful String member links.
 The following [w3schools link](http://www.w3schools.com/jsref/jsref_obj_string.asp) link lists them.
 You can also see the String global object in [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).

 You can browse view the different methods made available via the String object prototype.
 Some are useful, others not.
 For simple string processing many are fine.
-For more complex stuff you may want to use RegExp are some third party library, like string.js, or pinch something off Stack Overflow.
+For more complex stuff you may want to use the methods which work with RegExp objects (explained in [RegExp](language-types-regexp) further down).
+You could alternatively some third party library, like string.js, or pinch something off Stack Overflow.
 Here are some examples:

 	console.clear();